Wild Turkey Evolution

 Ancient Civilizations and Wild Turkeys

-The wild tom, with his bold tail fan and bright wattles, is a proud, distinctive bird, and turkeys were revered in ancient Aztec and Mayan civilizations.
-The Aztecs honored the wild turkey – huexolotlin – with religious festivals twice a year, and believed turkeys to be a bird manifestation of Tezcatlipoca, a trickster god.
-Because of that spiritual connection, the feathers of turkeys were frequently used to adorn necklaces, headdresses, jewelry and clothing.
+The wild tom, with his bold tail fan, dangling snood, and bright wattles, is a proud, distinctive bird, and turkeys were revered in ancient Aztec and Mayan civilizations.
+The Aztecs honored the wild turkey, which they called huexolotlin, with religious festivals twice a year, and believed turkeys to be a bird manifestation of Tezcatlipoca, a trickster god.
+Because of that spiritual connection, the feathers of turkeys were frequently used to adorn necklaces, headdresses, jewelry, and clothing.
 The Mayans revered and honored turkeys in similar ways.

 Even while turkeys were honored by ancient civilizations, they were also recognized as an important food source.
 Navajos in the American Southwest often penned wild turkeys and would fatten the birds for food, but true domestication of wild turkeys first began in Mexico.
 In the eastern United States, turkeys were also a great source of food, but because they were more abundant in forested areas they were not generally penned or domesticated, but instead were regularly hunted.